shirazque/Data-Structures-Java/README.md

 This project folder includes the Stack, Queue, Priority Queue, Doubly Linked List, and Binary Search Tree (BST) ADTs.

 To view the main project files, navigate to `src` -> `data_structures`.
 The `data_structures` folder contains the data structure implementations and their corresponding test files (authored by me), along with txt files that display the output of those tests.

+If you intend to use methods from my Data Structures files, please ensure that your variable declarations align with the method signatures provided to avoid any syntax errors.

 I have made the Stack, Queue, and Priority Queue ADTs rudimentary, as their primary functions are to insert and remove data in a systematic order.
 In contrast, Lists and Binary Search Trees (BSTs) are more flexible